 - A runny nose and cough

 - Rashes on the body

-In such cases consult your doctor.
+In such cases consult your Pediatrician.
 You should also take the baby to a doctor if they cry inconsolably due to excruciating pain.

 If your baby has mild pain, then you can use home remedies to relieve the pain.